joostdecock/site/pages/docs/core/classdocs/src/svginclude.md

 ## Description

-The [`SvgInclude`](svginclude) class holds SVG code to be included in an SVG document, no questionsasked.
+The [`SvgInclude`](svginclude) class holds SVG code to be included in an SVG document, no questions asked.

 ## Typical use